jee1mr/jee1mr.github.io/content/about.md

 I am a Software Engineer by trade and a curious human by nature.

 This website is a monorepo for my life.
-While it hosts my technical portfolio, it also serves as a digital garden for my varied interests—from philosophy and software to classical music and fitness.
+While it hosts my technical portfolio, it also serves as a digital garden for my varied interests - from philosophy and software to classical music and fitness.

 ### 🧘 The Philosophy: Refactoring Life